bohendo/flashcards/README.md

 - bash: `rsync -avL --delete ui/dist/ data/zod/flashcards/flashcards` to copy prod js bundle into the prod desk
 - dojo: `|commit %flashcards` to load fs updates into urbit
 - dojo: `|install our %flashcards` to activate this desk as an app
-- browser: visit your homepage at http://localhost:3000 and explore your newly installed app (notice port 3000 means we're back to usual frontend)
+- browser: visit your homepage at http://localhost:8080 and explore your newly installed app

 [Other docs](https://developers.urbit.org/guides/core/app-school-full-stack/8-desk) to check out if the above doesn't work..